ngxs/store/docs/advanced/composition.md

 # Composition
 You can compose multiple stores together using class inheritance.
-This is REALLY simple:
+This is quite simple:

 ```TS
 @State({